gauzinge/SPS_June15_HowTo/README.md

 # SPS_June15_HowTo
+In case there is a problem with the beam call 77500.
 ## INFRASTRUCTURE

 This section briefly describes how to start the DAQ of the EUDET Telescope / TLU / FEI4 plane.